ARCLabUNO/arclabwebsite/content/authors/hayes/_index.md

   - Grad Students
 ---

 Abby Hayes is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
 Her research interests include institutional corrections, gangs, and rehabilitative programming.
 Abby holds a MPS in Criminology and Criminal Justice from Fort Hays State University.
-Currently, she working with Dr. Tostlebe studying solitary confinement and Dr. Towne studying the effect of reentry programming on employment and earnings.
+Currently, she is working with Dr. Tostlebe studying solitary confinement and [Dr. Katelynn Towne](https://www.unomaha.edu/college-of-public-affairs-and-community-service/nebraska-center-for-justice-research/about-us/katelynn-towne.php) studying the effect of reentry programming on employment and earnings.